Resistance 101: A Lesson on Social Justice Activists and Strategies

-To help introduce a history of resistance to injustice, Teaching for Change has created Resistance 101, a lesson for middle and high school classes to use for Inauguration Day Teach-Ins and beyond to #TeachResistance.
+To help introduce a history of resistance to injustice, Teaching for Change has created Resistance 101, a lesson for middle and high school classes to #TeachResistance.

 Resistance 101 is an introductory lesson, allowing students to “meet” people from throughout U.S. history who have who used a range of social change strategies.
 The lesson features activists from the 1800s-present:

 Dave Archambault II

 Rev. William Barber

 Henry Highland Garnet

 It is important to note, and to point out to students, that this list represents just a small sample of the people, time periods, struggles, and strategies we could have included.
 It is our hope that students not only choose to learn more about the people featured in this lesson, but that they also research and create more bios.
 In fact, students could create a similar lesson with activists in their community, youth activists, environmental activists, and many more.

 This lesson can make participants aware of how many more activists there are than just the few heroes highlighted in textbooks, children’s books, and the media.
 The lesson provides only a brief introduction to the lives of the people profiled.
 In order to facilitate learning more, we limited our list to people whose work has been well enough documented that students can find more in books and/or online.